Start a tracked session

 This is how you know.
 Not vibes.
 Data.

-See Core Concepts for the mathematical details.
+See Core Concepts for the mathematical details, and the Review Gauntlet guide for the primary feedback loop.